 - bowl to set tipped mason jar in

-On the evening of Day 0, measure out two (2) teaspoons of cat grass seeds and place in the 16-oz mason jar.
+On the morning of Day 0, measure out two (2) teaspoons of cat grass seeds and place in the 16-oz mason jar.

 Add enough water so the seeds are completely submerged.